 NPS/Tim Ervin Group Visits to Fort McHenryThe information below will assist large groups looking to visit Fort McHenry National Monument and Historic Shrine.
-Select the tabs that best describe your group and follow the instructions and/or links to plan out your visit to the park.PLEASE NOTE: While the park does have an online form so groups can inform the park when they plan to visit, reservations or confirmations from the park are not necessary to visit.
-These resources help groups plan visits, and filling out the form allows park staff to plan ahead for large crowds.
-Registering ahead of time does not provide groups any services that the park does not offer such as private programs, access to the park outside of park hours, fee rate changes, etc. Groups that Visit Fort McHenry Please use the sections below that best describe your group planning to visit the park to plan your visit.
+Select the tabs that best describe your group and follow the instructions and/or links to plan out your visit to the park.PLEASE NOTE: Reservations or confirmations from the park are not necessary to visit.
+These resources help large groups plan visits to the park.
+Groups are not provided any services that the park does not offer such as private programs, access to the park outside of park hours, fee rate changes, etc. Additional information on group visits to Fort McHenry are available on the park's Group Visits FAQ page.
+Groups that Visit Fort McHenry Please use the sections below that best describe your group planning to visit the park to plan your visit.

 Planning Your Visit